-Induction of board members is to be performed by the entity, with assistance from the department as required.
+The induction of board members is to be performed by the entity, with assistance from the department as required.
 Induction procedures should be conducted as quickly as practicable to allow new board members to participate fully.

-Induction programs for board directors may be coordinated by:
+Induction programs for board directors may be coordinated :

 - On a case-by-case basis, the department sometimes manages the induction program for board members within their portfolio

-- the board's secretariat
+- By the board's secretariat

-- public entity management or staff.
+- By public entity management or staff.